 The statement recognizes that PEP relationships present varying levels of money-laundering risk, which depends on facts and circumstances specific to the customer relationship.
 For example, PEPs with a limited transaction volume, a low dollar deposit account with the bank, known legitimate sources of funds, or access only to products or services that are subject to specific terms and payment schedules could reasonably be characterized as having lower customer risk profiles.

 The statement clarifies that, while banks must adopt appropriate risk-based procedures for conducting customer due diligence (CDD), the CDD rule does not create a regulatory requirement, and there is no supervisory expectation for banks to have unique, additional due diligence steps for customers who are considered PEPs.
 This joint statement does not alter existing BSA and anti-money laundering (AML) legal or regulatory requirements and does not require banks to cease existing risk management practices.

 Aug.
 18, 2020 – Enforcing Rules and Regulations Within BSA

-FinCEN issued a statement Aug.
-18, 2020 that sets forth its approach to enforcing the rules and regulations within the Bank Secrecy Act (BSA).
+FinCEN issued a statement on Aug.
+18, 2020, that sets forth its approach to enforcing the rules and regulations within the Bank Secrecy Act (BSA).
 The statement describes FinCEN’s enforcement authorities, dispositions, and the factors it evaluates in determining the appropriate response and enforcement of BSA violations.

 “FinCEN is committed to being transparent about its approach to BSA enforcement.
 It is not a ‘gotcha’ game,” said FinCEN Director Kenneth A. Blanco.
 “The information required by the BSA saves lives, and protects our communities and people from harm.
 It is a national security issue.”